folio-org/mod-settings/README.md

     PUT /config/entries/{id}

 This returns 204 if setting was updated.
-This is strictly "write".
+This is strictly "write", ie does not return the newly modified setting.

 Delete a setting with: